-Susa Creek School offers a kindergarten to grade 8 program and is located near the Hamlet of Grande Cache.
-Susa Creek School's enrollment has remained at approximately 25 students over the last 5 years.
-Enrolment is projected to decline to 19 students over the next 10 years.
-Kindergarten enrolment in Susa Creek is between 1 and 3 students, in most years.
+Susa Creek School offers a kindergarten to grade 8 program and is located near the hamlet of Grande Cache.
+Enrollment declined from 45 students in 2018 to 25 students in 2022 and is projected to continue declining to 13 students over the next 10 years.
+Kindergarten enrolment in Susa Creek is between 1 and 3 students most years.

-The community of Grande Cache is located 90 minutes from the Town of Hinton and over 2 hours from Grand Prairie.
+The Grande Cache community is 90 minutes from the town of Hinton and over 2 hours from Grande Prairie.
 The secluded nature of the community limits the community's potential for permanent residential growth.
 According to the federal census, there were 3,571 residents in 2016 in Grande Cache, and the population declined to 3,276 residents (-8.3%) in 2021.
-Most students, in close proximity to Grand Cache, attend schools within the Grande Cache community.
-Those schools are part of the Grande Yellowhead School Division.Susa Creek School ranks average in most facility categories.
-According to the last review of building condition, requirements are:
+Most students in close proximity to Grande Cache attend schools within the Grande Cache community.
+Those schools are part of the Grande Yellowhead School Division.
+Susa Creek School ranks average in most facility categories.

+According to the last review of the building condition, the requirements are: